bedrock-ws/bedrockpy/docs/hello-world.md

 ## Close Connection

+### Server Side

-From the server side it is poosible to close the server and therefore closing the connection by simply using {kbd}`CTRL+C` in the terminal.
+It is possible to close the server which closes the connection by stopping the program from running by using {kbd}`CTRL+C` in the terminal.
+This can also be achieved by raising an exception like `SystemExit`.

+### Client Side

 The player who established the connection may type `/connect x` in the chat where `x` may be any text.
 Alternatively, the connection is also closed when the player closes the game.

+Alternative, the {func}`bedrock.server.close` method can be called when for instance a special event is triggered.